 Make conscious, thoughtful choices

 If you feel like you need more individualized support in managing your ADHD-driven impulsivity, working with an adult ADHD specialist could be helpful.
-Reach out to our psychologists for a free 20 minute phone consultation to see how they can help you: Dr. Lee, Dr. Barajas, and Dr. Goldman.
+Book a free 20 minute phone consultation with Dr. Barajas or Dr. Goldman to see how they can help.